mrmelanin/Linux-Encryption-Decryption-Project/README.md

 - If the password is exposed, encryption fails.

 --------------------------------------------------
-SUBMISSION REQUIREMENTS
+REQUIREMENTS
 --------------------------------------------------

-Submit the following in plain text:
+show the following in plain text:
 1. The command you used to encrypt the file.
 2. The command you used to decrypt the file.
 3. One sentence explaining why encryption alone is not enough for security.